jbbuisson/museum-visitors/README.md

 - log ??

 ## Docker
-- For productionde ployment, I would use docker secrets
+- For production deployment, using docker secrets would be better

 ## Database
 - To store the number of visitors from previous years, a new table could be created to store the number of visitors (museum_id, year, and the visitor count)
 - keep active connection

+## Notebook
+- chex graph options and content (units for x axis)